 Transaction signatures are collected in the PSBT directly in the transaction editor.
 Sparrow software wallets, normally encrypted, have their private keys unlocked only for the duration of the signing (in temporary local variable storage).
 USB and airgapped hardware wallet signing is supported, along with QR fountain codes implementing the UR standard that allows for any PSBT data length to be transmitted.
 At any stage, all of the fields of the transaction can be inspected, including the signing script along with the signatures and pubkeys.
 The PSBT and final transaction can be saved for external use as necessary (or simply copied from the hexadecimal view!).

-Sparrow is a lightweight wallet, and instead of relying on SPV technology (which has privacy implications) it leverages the power of your Bitcoin node via an Electrum server.
-The server maintains a full index of all Bitcoin transactions to provide Sparrow with instant startup and immediate transaction history.
+Sparrow is a lightweight wallet, and instead of relying on SPV technology (which has privacy implications) it leverages the power of your Bitcoin node, either directly or via an Electrum server.
+An Electrum server maintains a full index of all Bitcoin transactions to provide Sparrow with instant startup and immediate transaction history.
 ElectrumX, Electrs, Electrs-Esplora, EPS and BWT are all supported over SSL and built in Tor.
 Alternatively, you can connect directly to your Bitcoin Core node.
 Sparrow also provides a list of preconfigured public servers for those starting out on their privacy journey.

 Your Own Blockchain Explorer